 By itself, drywall won't hold a screw, so if you want to attach anything to the wall or hang anything heaver than a few pounds, you need to install a wall anchor to hold the screw.
-The size of the hole you drill for the anchor depends not only on the size of the anchor, but on its type: Anchors manufactured for lightweight applications typically need the use of a 1/4 to 3/8 inch drill bit, while toggle-type anchors for heavy duty use may need a 1/2 inch drill bit or even larger to accommodate the toggles or wings.
+The drill bit size for the anchor depends not only on the size of the anchor, but on its type: Anchors manufactured for lightweight applications typically need the use of a 1/4 to 3/8 inch drill bit, while toggle-type anchors for heavy duty use may need a 1/2 inch drill bit or even larger to accommodate the toggles or wings.
 No matter which wall anchor you choose, never exceed the weight limits on the package.

 Heavy-Duty Wall Anchors

-Metal or plastic anchors with expanding wings can hold heavier weights and don't have to fit as snugly.
+Metal or plastic anchors with expanding toggles or wings can hold heavier weights and don't have to fit as snugly in the hole.
 The diameter of the hole you need is determined by the diameter of the anchor sleeve; measure it with a ruler when the wings are folded as closely to the sleeve as possible and use a bit with that diameter.
-Some anchors are designed to screw directly into drywall, and these are easier to install if you drill a 1/4-inch pilot hole.
+Alternatively, there are heavy-duty self-drilling toggle anchors made for use with drywall.

 The size of the hole varies according to the product, but generally range from 1/2-inch up to 3/4-inch or more.
 A toggle bolt that can hold up to 70 pounds or more will need a larger hole to accommodate the larger toggles, which distribute the weight over a larger area behind the drywall.
 When installing a very heavy item on a wall, such as a TV or a microwave, locate the studs with a stud-finder and try to ensure that at least one side of the mount is attached to a stud to make sure that your TV or microwave stays attached to the wall.